crewAIInc/crewAI/README.md

 pip install dist/*.tar.gz
 ```

-## crewAI Enterprise
+## Hire CrewAI

-crewAI Inc, is a company developing crewAI and crewAI Enterprise, we for a limited time are offer consulting with selected customers, to get them early access to our enterprise solution.
+We're a company developing crewAI and crewAI Enterprise, we for a limited time are offer consulting with selected customers, to get them early access to our enterprise solution
-If you are interested on having access to it and hiring weekly hours with our team, feel free to email us at [joao@crewai.io](mailto:joao@crewai.com).
+If you are interested on having access to it and hiring weekly hours with our team, feel free to email us at [sales@crewai.io](mailto:sales@crewai.io).

 ## License